kanidm/kanidm/kanidm_book/src/oauth2.md

 Each resource server has unique signing keys and access secrets, so this is limited to each resource server.

+## Extended Options for Legacy Clients

+Not all resource servers support modern standards like PKCE or ECDSA.
+In these situations it may be necessary to disable these on a per-resource server basis.
+Disabling these on one resource server will not affect others.

+To disable PKCE for a resource server:

+    kanidm system oauth2 warning_insecure_client_disable_pkce <resource server name>

+To enable legacy cryptograhy (RSA PKCS1-5 SHA256):

+    kanidm system oauth2 warning_enable_legacy_crypto <resource server name>

 ## Example Integrations

 ### Apache mod\_auth\_openidc